NibiruChain/sai-docs/legal/terms-of-use.md

 ## 19. No Insurance

 Your digital asset wallet and digital asset balances contained therein are not checking or savings accounts, and we do not provide any kind of insurance to you against any type of loss, including (without limitation) losses due to decrease in value of assets, assets lost due to a cybersecurity failure, or from your or other individuals' errors or malfeasance.
 In most jurisdictions digital assets are not legal tender, and most digital assets are not backed by any government.
-Your digital asset balances are not covered by Federal Deposit Insurance Corporation ("FDIC") or Securities Investor Protection Corporation ("SIPC") protections.&#x20;
+Your digital asset balances are not covered by Federal Deposit Insurance Corporation ("FDIC") or Securities Investor Protection Corporation ("SIPC") protections.

 ## 20. Links from the Website or the Interface.